 Connect With Us

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact one of our podiatrists from Omega Podiatry.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Omega Podiatry.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Los Angeles, Huntington Park, and Reseda, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.